duytq94/cross-platform-how-it-works/README.md

 ### Compilation process
 - JS code will be packaged by Metro into a JS bundle.
-- JSC, Yoga, RN bridge will be packaged along with app.
+- JSC, Yoga, React Native bridge will be packaged along with app.
 - Generate APK/IPA.

 ![rn compile](photos/rn-compile.png)

 JavaScript is an interpreted language, during debug mode, the JS code runs with Chrome (using V8 engine) instead of JSC, and communicates with native code via WebSocket.
 So it supports "hot reload" and allows us to see a lot of information on the Chrome debugging tools like network requests, console logs…

-RN (JS code part) doesn’t be compiled to native code, every time an app launches, JSC will execute JS code, and communicate with native modules through RN bridge (which causes some performance issues).
+React Native (JS code part) doesn’t be compiled to native code, every time an app launches, JSC will execute JS code, and communicate with native modules through React Native bridge (which causes some performance issues).

 ### Performance
 - JavaScript is an interpreted language, need virtual machine/engine to intepret every launch app.
 - All communication (render UI, using native modules, etc.) betwwen JS and native depend on a bridge.

-But recently, RN release new Hermes (ver 0.64 for both Androd & iOS) & New Architecture (ver 0.68):
+But recently, React Native release new Hermes (ver 0.64 for both Androd & iOS) & New Architecture (ver 0.68):
 - Hermes is a JavaScript engine (replacement for JSC) designed to optimize performance by reducing app launch time and precompiling JavaScript into efficient bytecode (meaning now Hermes compiles JS code -> bytecode at app building time) -> no more JIT.
 - New Architecture:
    - JSI (JavaScript interface) to replace the bridge.